 Whether a corporation is Singaporean or foreign, it pays to heed all the laws and by-laws associated with payroll to avoid hefty punishments in this city-state.
 That is one of the many reasons more and more businesses – both large and small – are outsourcing their payroll services.

 Who offers payroll services?

 Traditionally, payroll is handled by the Human Resources and/or Accounts departments of a firm.
 This has gradually changed over the past decade.

 Corporate Service Providers have taken over the role of those departments to offer payroll services to many businesses.
-Apart from payroll, this type of company also provides a variety of other Business Process Outsourcing (BPO) services such as human resources, accounting, tax compliance and corporate secretarial services.
+Apart from payroll, this type of company also provides a variety of other Business Process Outsourcing (BPO) services such as accounting, tax compliance and corporate secretarial services.

 What do payroll services include?

 - Computation of salary, overtime, commission, bonus, CPF and other statutory deductions

 - Salary disbursement to employees via bank transfer, cash or cheque